XZymo/4905-Log-Parser/readme.md

 ## Contributing

 This application was developed without any contributions other than that of the author.
-For details on the process for submitting pull requests, please email [daniel.fitzhenry@carleton](daniel.fitzhenry@carleton.ca).
+For details on the process for submitting pull requests, please email [daniel.fitzhenry@carleton.ca](mailto:daniel.fitzhenry@carleton.ca).

 ## Versioning